A red umbrella sitting in the middle of many grey umbrellas.

-• Unless retrieved, we have lost over a decade of insights and observations of over 4,000 PRP patients and their caregivers ± PRP Facebookers all.
+• Unless Facebook reverses the actions of their AI technology, we will permanently loose access to over a decade the collective insights and observations of over 4,000 PRP patients and their caregivers — PRP Facebookers all.

-• An new Land of Hope .v2 has been established on Facebook.
-GLICK HERE
+• A new — and hopefully temporary — Land of Hope .v2 has been established on Facebook.
+CLICK HERE TO REJOIN.

 Bill McCue